U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

 use it.)

-The required buffer size when called without **EFI_DT_APPLY_FIXUPS** shall be the value of the *totalsize* field of the flattened device tree header.
+The required buffer size when called without **EFI_DT_APPLY_FIXUPS** shall be the value of the *totalsize* field of the flattened device-tree header.

 If any other error code is returned, the state of the device-tree is undefined.
 The caller should discard the buffer content.

 The extent to which the validity of the device-tree is checked is implementation dependent.
-But a buffer without the correct value of the *magic* field of the flattened device tree header should always be rejected.
+But a buffer without the correct value of the *magic* field of the flattened device-tree header should always be rejected.

 The protocol implementation is not required to check if the device-tree is in memory of type **EfiACPIReclaimMemory**.